Recording Connection graduate Andrew Marshala Overcomes Addiction & Gets Hired at Mentor Studio

-We recently connected with Andrew to learn more about his crucial decision to change tracks, enroll in Recording Connection for Audio Engineering and Music Production, and build a music-centered life.
+We recently connected with Andrew to learn more about his crucial decision to change tracks, enroll in Recording Connection for Audio Engineering and Music Production Program, and build a music-centered life.

 Is it fair to say music has always played a big role in your life?